aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 This Cloudformation template will create multiple AWS resources such as an Amazon Aurora Postgres Database, an Amazon OpenSearch domain, an AWS Lambda function that will process the Database Activity Streams (DAS) events, an S3 bucket to which the Lambda function will write the DAS events records, an OpenSearch Ingestion Pipeline, an SQS queue for triggering the OpenSearch Ingestion Pipeline and other supporting resources.
 It will also create an EC2 machine that already has the Postgres client installed for you to run SQL commands on the Aurora Postgres database.

+* [Connect to the EC2 machine] -

+### If IAM users are allowed AWS console access

-* [Connect to the EC2 machine] - Once the Cloudformation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
+Once the Cloudformation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.

-Note: You may need to wait for some time after the Cloudformation stack is created, as some UserData scripts continue running after the Cloudformation stack shows Created.
+**Note: You may need to wait for some time after the Cloudformation stack is created, as some UserData scripts continue running after the Cloudformation stack shows Created.**

+Now jump to the section "Pre-requisites to Deploy the sample Lambda function"

+### If IAM users are not allowed AWS console access

 **If you are not allowed AWS console access as an IAM user, you can ssh into the EC2 machine by running the command below to get the Public DNS Name of the EC2 machine.
 Before that you will have to open an inbound rule allowing SSH from your local machine's IP address**